PinewoodPip/epip/docs/hotbar-standalone.md

 - Epic Encounters 2: the original actions remain (Source Infuse, Meditate)

 ## Known issues
+- On lower resolutions, a piece of art from the right-most edge might "clip" into the slots area
 - Some art is ugly/unfinished
+- **Upon making new profiles, the keybindings used for the customizable buttons aren't reset** - check them if your keys start doing weird stuff in a new game!
 - Items slotted into the customizable buttons don't display proper names
 - Skills slotted into the customizable buttons don't grey out properly, ex. if you don't meet their requirements (doesn't affect their use)
 - The console log is spammed during session reloads